 About Amalie

-LONG BIO: AMALIE HOWARD grew up in Trinidad & Tobago where she spent most of her childhood with her nose buried in a book or running around barefoot, shimmying up mango trees, and dreaming of adventure.
-25 countries, surfing with sharks, and several tattoos later, she has traded in bungee jumping in China for writing the adventures she imagines instead.
+LONG BIO: AMALIE HOWARD was born in Trinidad & Tobago where she spent most of her childhood with her nose buried in a book or running around barefoot, shimmying up mango trees, and dreaming of travel and adventure.
+27 countries later, she has traded in scuba-diving with barracudas in St. Lucia, white-water rafting in Bali, and bungee-jumping in Macau for writing the adventures she imagines instead.
 She isn’t entirely convinced which takes more guts.

 FUN FACTS ABOUT AMALIE